Crazz-Zaac/computer-vision-experiments/README.md

 2. `pip install -e cv_expt -r requirements.txt`
 3. Tada....

+## Collaboration
+1. Make an issue and suggest your changes.
+2. We welcome your work. :)

 ## Running Tests
 1. `pip install pytest`
 2. We recommend to use `VSCode` and select the tests folder.